catfooo/react-router-boiler-plate-no-css/README.md

 npm install react-router-dom
 ```

-With this boilerplate, you're not just getting a template; you're getting a head start.
+However with this boilerplate, you're not just getting a template; you're getting a head start.
 Dive in and make the most of your learning journey with Technigo!

 ## Navigating through this repository